nellatuulikki/semantic_tree_generator_tira/documentation/Implementation.md

 ## Input/Output

 The valid proposition clauses consist of lower and upper case letters literals, connectives (∨, ∧, →, ↔) and negations ¬.
-All other symbols will generate error message and semantic tree is not generated (not implemented yet).
+All other symbols will generate error message and semantic tree is not generated.
 Here are some examples of invalid inputs which will lead to error
 - (A∧B)) missmatch of paranthesis
 - ()